jegbjerg/next-starter/README.md

 # next-starter

-Next.js starter template with support for TypeScript, Tailwind JIT, and Storybook.
+Next.js starter template with support for TypeScript, Tailwind (with JIT compilation), and Storybook.